oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 - https://www.npmjs.com/package/oskari-rpc
 - https://github.com/oskariorg/rpc-client

 That's the html code so far.
-Let's take a closer took at the JavaScript.
+Let's take a closer look at the JavaScript.

 Open the `scripts/index.js` file in the editor and add the following: